luketpeterson/atomspace-bootstrap-guide/contents/03_atomese_programming.rst

 Fundamentally it's just like :code:`MeetLink`, :code:`GetLink`, :code:`QueryLink`, and :code:`BindLink`.

 The main feature that sets :code:`SatisfactionLink` apart is that it evaluates to a TruthValue.
 True, aka :scheme:`stv(1, 1)`, if the expression could be matched in the Atomspace, and false, aka :scheme:`stv(0, 1)`, if not.
 There is a lot to say about TruthValues, and we'll get there soon.
-For now you can think of them as Booleans True/False or Yes/No values, just know that there is a lot more to them.
+For now you can think of them as Boolean True/False or Yes/No values, just know that there is a lot more to them.

-.. note:: :code:`SatisfactionLink` is actually the basic building-block from which all of the other query links are constructed.
+.. note:: :code:`SatisfactionLink` is actually the basic building-block from which all of the other query link types are constructed.

 Finally, let's use our new :scheme:`fido_is_big?` predicate in a :code:`CondLink` atom.